 - In the year of 2011, an estimated 22,498 emergency department, (ED), visits involved ecstasy use and abuse, with the majority of ED visits occurring among individuals of the age of 18 to 29.
-These ED visits involving ecstasy have more than doubled since the year of 2004.
-Males represented nearly 70% of ED visits all in all, which is concurrent with normal uses of drugs and alcohol between men and women.
+These ED visits involving ecstasy have more than doubled since the year 2004.
+Males represented nearly 70% of ED visits all in all, which is concurrent with typical uses of drugs and alcohol between men and women.

-- In the year of 2013, over 17 million Americans reported having used ecstasy at some point in their lives according to the National Survey on Drug Use and Health (NSDUH).
+- In the year 2013, over 17 million Americans reported having used ecstasy at some point in their lives according to the National Survey on Drug Use and Health (NSDUH).
 The 2013 NSDUH also showed that the rate of MDMA use is highest among 18-25-year-olds, with a full 12.8% reporting having ever tried it.

-Addressing a MDMA Ecstasy Epidemic with Rehabilitation
+Addressing an MDMA Ecstasy Addiction Epidemic with Rehabilitation

-MDMA addiction should be treated as soon as one suspects that they have a problem.
+MDMA and ecstasy addiction should be treated as soon as one suspects that they have a problem.
 Outpatient forms of treatment include counseling sessions, support groups, and more.
 Outpatient treatment programs are best for individuals who want to pursue their treatment while still living their normal life at home.
-By scheduling people to certain events weekly or daily, it will help to hold them accountable to stay on track.
+By scheduling people to specific events weekly or daily, it will help to hold them accountable to stay on track.

 Inpatient treatment means that individuals will remain at a treatment center.
 This form of therapy is best for people who want to escape everyday triggers of their addiction.
 Here, they will learn how to manage their addiction healthily and learn how to avoid relapse in the future.
 By learning about stress management, how to eat healthier, being involved in exercise classes, talking to like-minded individuals, and more, MDMA addiction sufferers will learn the skills they need to combat their addiction.